conveos/widget-CCAT-react/README.md

 More information on the updated and improved capabilities of the widget follow bellow.

-**This is a fork of the official react widget created by Andrea Pesce on  https://github.com/AndreaPesce2002/widget-CCAT-react**

 ## How to Integrate the widget in your App :